Pavantejachaganti/TASK-3-identify-common-vulnerabilities-on-your-computer./README.md

 Database:
 The database stores scan results, configurations, and other essential data.
 It ensures data persistence and retrieval for analysis and reporting purposes.

+Greenbone is a company that developed and maintains the open-source vulnerability scanning tool called OpenVAS.
+OpenVAS was originally a fork of the Nessus scanning tool.
+While OpenVAS is the name many people still use, it's now part of a larger vulnerability management system called Greenbone Vulnerability Management (GVM).

 GreenBone Download Link::
    https://files.greenbone.net/download/delivery/website-trials-22.04-abdk-greenbone/Greenbone-Enterprise-TRIAL-24.10.2-VMware-Workstation.ova